Narsingi, Ranga Reddy district

 Narsingi is an Indian satellite town of Hyderabad in Ranga Reddy district of Telangana state.
 It is in the administrative headquarters of Gandipet mandal.
 Several high rise residential towers like My Home Avatar, PWS 7 Hills etc. are located in Narsingi.
 The Outer Ring Road, Hyderabad has a junction there.
+A few of the tallest buildings in Hyderabad are located in Narsingi, with Vasavi Atlantis being the tallest among them.